 Since motor vehicle emissions are a leading source of air pollutants,* Austin Energy makes it easier for customers to say goodbye to gas and drive electric with zero-emission electric vehicles.
 Easy to use, easy to maintain, and easy to charge, electric vehicles are fun to drive and can save customers money while helping the environment.
 Austin Energy provides charging infrastructure rebates and services to improve convenience for drivers, businesses, and developers interested in including EVs on their property.
 Austin Energy also offers rebates for electric bikes, scooters, mopeds, and motorcycles to make electric transportation more affordable for anyone on the road.

 Plus, since 100% renewable GreenChoice wind energy powers the public charging stations in Austin Energy's network, EV drivers can help the environment in many ways.

 - Austin Energy's network grew to more than 1,500 electric vehicle charging ports.

 - More than 28,000 EVs drove on Austin roads.

 - Austin Energy expanded EV charging and education in local schools.

 Drive electric and save on charging and more

 *According to the United States National Institutes of Health

-- 2.6 MW of community solar power available for residential customers who cannot install home solar energy systems.
+- Community Solar sites generate 4.58 MW of power for residential customers who cannot install home solar energy systems